113ll3/Ibmclouddocscli/connect_dedicated_id.md

 Select an option to input the credentials for the dedicated ID.
 After successful authentication, your dedicated ID will be connected to your public IBMid.

-## Force logging in to local UAA server
+## Force Logging in to local UAA server

 To force logging in to the UAA server with a dedicated ID, specify the `--no-iam` option in `ibmcloud login` command: